CydiaRepoArchiver/dansa.github.io/README.md

 # dansa.github.io
-This will be where all my nice beta stuff lives.
+This will be the repository where all my nice little beta stuff lives.
+May it serve me well o/

 ### Attributions & Thanks
 https://github.com/arcetera